Before the Semester Begins

 Students are enrolled in University of Lynchburg for the full academic session.
 However, tuition will be billed on a semester basis.
 Therefore, for withdrawals prior to the beginning of a semester, a full credit is given for that semester’s charges.

 After the Semester Begins

-If a student withdraws or is separated from the College for any reason other than a disability once the semester has started, a credit for fees charged (tuition, room and board) is given on the following basis:
+If a student withdraws or is separated from the University for any reason other than a disability once the semester has started, a credit for fees charged (tuition, room and board) is given on the following basis:

 |Refund Schedule||Refund Rate|